ansys/pystk/doc/source/api/ansys/stk/core/graphics/IDistanceToPrimitiveDisplayConditionFactory.rst

 IDistanceToPrimitiveDisplayConditionFactory
 ===========================================

-.. py:class:: IDistanceToPrimitiveDisplayConditionFactory
+.. py:class:: ansys.stk.core.graphics.IDistanceToPrimitiveDisplayConditionFactory

    object

    Define an inclusive distance interval that determines when an object, such as a screen overlay, is rendered based on the distance from the camera to the primitive...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IDistanceToPrimitiveDisplayConditionFactory

 Overview
 --------